Melissa-code/tests_project/README.md

 # tests_project

-This is a project about tests with:
+This is a project about front tests with:

 - vitest (unit tests) [Vitest documentation](https://vitest.dev/guide)
 - cypress (tests end to end)